2018 Santa Fe High School shooting: Legal proceedings

 Pagourtzis was booked into the Galveston County Jail on two felony charges — capital murder of multiple people and aggravated assault against a police officer.
 He was ordered held without bail.
 Pagourtzis was represented by attorneys hired by his parents.
 Due to his age at the time of the shooting, Pagourtzis was ineligible for the death penalty or life without parole.
 If convicted of capital murder, he would face a life sentence with parole eligibility after 40 years.
 Aggravated assault on a public servant carries a 5-99 year or 30 years to life sentence.

 The defense team for Pagourtzis filed a change of venue request to move the trial out of Galveston County due to the publicity of the case.
 On February 27, 2019, a judge granted the request without specifying the new venue.
 In April 2019, it was announced that Pagourtzis would be facing 11 federal charges, despite a previous statement that federal charges would not be pursued.
 In June 2019, it was announced that the state trial would take place in Richmond in January 2020.

 However, on November 4, 2019, Pagourtzis was found by three experts to be unfit to stand trial.
 He has been in custody at North Texas State Hospital since that month; on March 11, 2020, after hospital experts submitted a report declaring that he was not competent, nor likely to become so in the next 90 days, Judge John Ellisor signed an order requiring him to remain in mental health treatment for at least 12 months.

 On February 11, 2022, Pagourtzis was again found incompetent to stand trial and was ordered to stay in the mental hospital for another 12 months.
-Since then, Pagourtzis has been found not competent to stand trial and recommitted on February 1, 2023, January 26, 2024, and January 24, 2025.
+Since then, Pagourtzis has been found not competent to stand trial and recommitted on February 1, 2023, January 26, 2024, January 24, 2025, and January 14, 2026.

 Separate filings

-The parents of victim Chris Stone filed a lawsuit against Pagourtzis's parents, claiming that his father did not properly secure his weapons and that the parents were negligent in entrusting their son with the firearms.
+The parents of victim Chris Stone filed a lawsuit against Pagourtzis's parents, claiming that his father did not properly secure his son's weapons and that the parents were negligent in entrusting their son with the firearms.
 Under Texas law, firearms cannot be made accessible to minors outside hunting purposes or parental supervision, and the penalty can be up to a year in jail and a $4,000 fine if the weapon causes serious injury or death.
 The parents of a second victim, Aaron McLeod, joined the lawsuit with additional allegations.
 Both families are also alleging that Pagourtzis's parents failed to obtain mental health counseling and support and to warn the public of his "dangerous propensities".
 The trial was set for July 2024.

 On August 19, 2024, the civil jury found Pagourtzis's parents not liable for the deaths, while they found Pagourtzis and the company that sold him ammunition, Lucky Gunner, liable.
 The families will not see further compensation from either of the two liable parties, since Pagourtzis is incompetent to stand trial and the families settled with the manufacturer out-of-court.